 3. Statistical Inference and Estimation, Statistical Tools and their application in Economic Analysis and Input-Output Analysis.

-Type and sources of primary and secondary air pollutants, atmospheric dispersion – distribution and transport of pollutants, influence of micrometeorological parameters, effects of fog and smoke.
-Pollutants on plants, human beings, animals and non-living projects, air pollution control approaches, acid rain, causes, and consequences.
+» Definition and Sources of Pollution: Type and sources of primary and secondary air pollutants, atmospheric dispersion – distribution and transport of pollutants, the influence of micrometeorological parameters, effects of fog and smoke.
+Pollutants on plants, human beings, animals, and non-living projects, air pollution control approaches, acid rain, causes, and consequences.

 treatment methods in water pollution, control.

-- Energy and environment renewable and non-renewable energy sources, causes of energy crisis, fuelwood crisis, bio-gas, non-conventional energy, sources, solar, wind, etc. potential advantage limitation.
+» Energy and environment renewable and non-renewable energy sources, causes of the energy crisis, fuelwood crisis, bio-gas, non-conventional energy, sources, the solar, wind, etc. potential advantage limitation.

-- Relationship between development and environmental impact.
-Concept in EIA, methodology, impact identification, EIA of thermal, power projects, mining hydroelectric projects, irrigation projects, etc., agricultural practices.
+» Relationship between development and environmental impact.
+A concept in EIA, methodology, impact identification, EIA of thermal, power projects, mining hydroelectric projects, irrigation projects, etc., agricultural practices.

-- Proximate composition of foods, chemistry of carbohydrates, proteins and fats, chemistry of food constituents vis à-vis physical properties of foods, changes in food constituents during processing
+» Food Chemistry, Food Microbiology, Nutrition, Proximate composition of foods, the chemistry of carbohydrates, proteins and fats, the chemistry of food constituents vis à-vis physical properties of foods, changes in food constituents during processing

-- Protein quality, protein malnutrition, infant nutrition, and infant foods, the nutritive value of foods in relation to processing, enzymes and their application in foods.
+» Vitamins in foods, role of vitamins, vitamin deficiency diseases.
+Energy Value of Foods, Energy Requirement: Protein quality, protein malnutrition, infant nutrition, and infant foods, the nutritive value of foods in relation to processing, enzymes, and their application in foods.

 - Preservation of foods by application of heat, canning, bottling, etc.